-If a member of staff has any concern about a pupil's welfare, they will act on them immediately by speaking to the DSL or deputy DSL(s).
 All staff members are aware of the procedure for reporting concerns and understand their responsibilities in relation to confidentiality and information sharing, as outlined in the communication and confidentiality section of this policy.

 Where the DSL is not available to discuss the concern with, staff members will contact the deputy DSL(s) with the matter.
-If a referral is made about a pupil by anyone other than the DSL, the DSL will be informed as soon as possible.
+If a referral is made about a student by anyone other than the DSL, the DSL will be informed as soon as possible.
 Staff will complete a written record "cause for concern" in respect of this.

 Where a concern or safeguarding incident refers to the DSL then the Chief Executive Officer Robin Bush (in consultation with the DDSL) will take the lead into any such investigations.

-In all cases the DSL must follow the guidance in Keeping Children Safe in Education DfE 2021 and St Helens SCB.
+In all cases the DSL must follow the guidance in Keeping Children Safe in Education DfE 2022 and St Helens SCB.

-The host authority (St Helens SCB) procedures detail local policy (www.sthelensscb.orh.uk).
-Where appropriate it may also be necessary to consult the student's home authority/allocated social worker also.
+The host authority (St Helens SCB) procedures detail local policy.
+Where appropriate it may also be necessary to consult the student's home authority/ allocated social worker also.

 The LA will make a decision regarding what action is required within one working day of the referral being made and will notify the referrer.
-Staff are required to monitor a referral if they do not receive information from the LA regarding what action is necessary for the pupil.
-If the situation does not improve after a referral, the DSL will ask for reconsideration to ensure that their concerns have been addressed and that the situation improves for the pupil.
+Staff are required to monitor a referral if they do not receive information from the LA regarding what action is necessary for the student.
+If the situation does not improve after a referral, the DSL will ask for reconsideration to ensure that their concerns have been addressed and that the situation improves for the student.

 If early help is appropriate, the case will be kept under constant review.
-If the pupil's situation does not improve, a referral will be considered.
+If the student's situation does not improve, a referral will be considered.
 All concerns, discussions and decisions made, as well as the reasons for making those decisions, will be recorded in writing by the DSL and kept securely in DSL office.

-If a pupil is in immediate danger, a referral will be made to CSCS and/or the police immediately.
-If a pupil has committed a crime, such as sexual violence, the police will be notified without delay.
-Please refer to when to call the police guidance 2020.
+If a student is in immediate danger, a referral will be made to CSCS and/or the police immediately.
+If a student has committed a crime, such as sexual violence, the police will be notified without delay.

-Where there are safeguarding concerns, the school will ensure that the pupil's wishes are always taken into account, and that there are systems available for pupils to provide feedback and express their views.
-When responding to safeguarding concerns, staff members will act calmly and supportively, ensuring that the pupil feels like they are being listened to and believed.
+Where there are safeguarding concerns, the school will ensure that the student's wishes are always taken into account, and that there are systems available for students to provide feedback and express their views.
+When responding to safeguarding concerns, staff members will act calmly and supportively, ensuring that the student feels like they are being listened to and believed.